 If you work with software development partners or SaaS vendors, extend pipeline controls to third-party contributions.
 Require vendors to submit code through the same merge gates and generate SBOM attestations for dependencies they introduce.

 Conduct an internal audit simulation.
-Ask your internal audit or risk team to request evidence for a sample deployment: who approved it, what tests were run, which vulnerabilities were present and remediated, and what the post-deployment behavior looked like.
+Ask your internal audit or risk team to request evidence for a sample deployment: who approved it, what tests were run, which vulnerabilities were present and remediated, and what the post-deployment behaviour looked like.
 Generate this evidence from your automated logs, not from manual reconstruction.

 Present results to stakeholders.
 Compile a report showing before-and-after metrics: lead time improvements, reduction in critical vulnerabilities reaching production, incident MTTR, and audit evidence generation time.
 Highlight where automation reduced manual effort and improved compliance confidence.